Ian Hornett Ian Hornett

 Actually, now I quite enjoy using social media – it requires creativity and authors should have that, right? – but I still have a long way to go to building up a really good profile.

 I’ve also learnt a little about advertising on Facebook and Amazon which, actually, is much more directly about selling your book rather than the person.
 I’m more comfortable with that.
 (I won’t go into it here – I’ll leave that to people who are much more expert than I am.
-There are free courses available – Bryan Cohen’s was great – but they will want, understandably to sell you more of their services).
+There are free courses available – Bryan Cohen’s was great – but they will want, understandably, to sell you more of their services).

 The other aspect about selling yourself – making real-life public appearances – is even more terrifying than it on social media, as far as I’m concerned anyway.

-I’m a teacher – put me in front of a class of primary school kids and I’ll sing, dance, tell jokes (they don’t get), even teach.
+I was a teacher – put me in front of a class of primary school kids and I’ll sing, dance, tell jokes (they don’t get), even teach.
 I’ve been into local schools and delivered ‘Inspiration for Writing’ talks.
 These have gone down well and I’ve sold quite a few paperbacks through this method.
 Big tick – yes, this works (if you’re lucky enough, like I am, to have contacts that can get you past the front office).

 Adult talks, for me, are a different matter because I’m terrified of public speaking.
 But I’ve forced myself to have a go and, given the opportunity, I will do more.
 My contacts are not as strong here.
 If yours are, go for it.
 Offer to talk (for free, unless you think they will pay) about your experiences of being an author.
 Most people are not authors and they will be interested.
 Take your books along and mention that, if anyone would like signed copies, you happen to have a pen with you.
 Apart from being another step along the way to getting yourself known, signing books is a lovely boost to the ego.